BDC Hamburger Icon

 Open row

-Although your long-term business goals may include an IPO, most SMB equity events are stock purchase agreements.
-Stock purchase agreements help you raise capital by selling part of your equity to a private investor.
+Although your long-term business goals may include an IPO, most SMB equity events involve stock purchase agreements.
+These agreements help you raise capital by selling part of your equity to a private investor, allowing you to fund new business initiatives without going public.

-We’ll explain everything business owners should know about stock purchase agreements and share a stock purchase agreement template to make the process easier.
+Below, we’ll explain everything business owners should know about stock purchase agreements and share a stock purchase agreement template to make the process easier.

 What is a stock purchase agreement?

-A stock purchase agreement is a two-party contract that dictates transactions around a company’s shares.
 Stock purchase agreements are standard among small corporations; they provide capital while allowing business owners to retain a controlling interest.
-Usually, a stock purchase agreement empowers the business owner and company shareholders to sell stocks.

 How does a stock purchase agreement work?